wx-zhu/EMalgorithm_bookdown/README.md

 ## Deployd Website
 You can access our project bookdown via the following link: [https://wx-zhu.github.io/Stat455_EM_finalproject/](https://wx-zhu.github.io/EMalgorithm_bookdown/).
 We hope you find it informative and helpful in your understanding of the EM algorithm.
-You can access our project bookdown via the following link: .
-We hope you find it informative and helpful in your understanding of the EM algorithm.

 Please feel free to reach out to us with any questions, feedback, or typos you may find.